File Permissions

 chgrp

-• chgrp is a command in Unix-like systems used to change the group ownership of files and directories.
+• On Unix-like systems, the chgrp command modifies the group ownership of files and directories.

 • Usually, only the superuser (root) or the file's current owner can change the group ownership of a file or directory, ensuring proper security measures.